Skip to content

 Pros

-• Custom greetings and auto-replies available on base plan
+• Custom greetings and auto-replies are available on the base plan

 Cons